geldmacher/Cake-to-CoinTracking-Converter/README.md

 Keep in mind that your CoinTracking account currency should match your exported transaction valutation currency from Cake.
 This feature can be disabled via `--use-cointracking-fiat-valuation`.
 The CoinTracking data is than used.
 - **Generates trades for Liquidity Mining, Swap and "50% Discount" operations** \
-In case of Liquidity mining operations this script generates trades from the used assets (eg BTC and DFI) to theri corresponding pool tokens (eg BTC-DFI) and vice versa.
+In case of Liquidity mining operations this script generates trades from the used assets (eg BTC and DFI) to their corresponding pool tokens (eg BTC-DFI) and vice versa.
 Even the correct FIAT valuation for the pool tokens is transmitted to CoinTracking.
 - **Consolidate data from staking operations on a daily basis at midnight** (**EXPERIMENTAL**) \
 This can drastically reduce the import amount of data rows for CoinTracking.
 You can switch this on via  `--consolidate-staking-data`.